kbmcsekumar/ansible-sep-2023/Day1/README.md

 ## Containers
 - is a running instance of Docker Image
 - containers get IP address, file system, network stack

+## Linux Kernal Features that enables the Container technology
+1. Namespace - containers running on same machines are isolated by using namespace
+2. Control Groups (CGroups)
+   - we can apply resource quota restricts for each containers
+   - we can restrict
+     - how many CPU cores a container can use at the max
+     - how much RAM a container can use at the max
+     - how much storage a container can use at the max

+## How containers are different from normal application process
+- containers also are normal application process, the only thing is it runs in a separate network namespace
+-

+## Why Docker?
+- high-level user-friendly software that makes things easier to manage images and containers
+- internally docker depends on containerd
+- containerd internally depends on container runtime called runC

+## What is a Container Engine?
+- a user-friendly high-level software that uses other tools to manage container images/containers
+- Examples
+  - Docker
+  - Podman

+## What is a Container Runtime?
+- is a softwares that manages containers
+  - create a container
+  - list containers
+  - delete containers
+  - stop/start/restart/kill/abort containers
+- container runtimes are low-level software utility which are not user-friendly, hence they are not normally used by end-users
+- these software are used by Container engines to manage containers Examples
+- runc
+- CRI-O

 ## Hypervisor High-Level Architecture